wg-osr/walkerga.github.io/class/sp_athach.md

 **D:** Not a Baby<br>

 ## Three-Armed
 You have three arms.
-Doing different things at the same time with each is clumsy.
+Doing different things at the same time with each is hard.

 ## Giant Baby
 You are afraid of creatures bigger than you.
 Save when you see one.